-The model policy was revised in June 2023 to reflect the changes in national guidance as a consequence of the publication of revisions to 'Keeping Children Safe in Education' on 6 June 2023.
-This guidance will become statutory on 1 September 2023 and all schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
-Until 1 September 2023, schools and colleges must continue to use the current statutory guidance dated September 2022.
+This policy reflects the changes in national guidance as a consequence of the 24 May 2024 publication of revisions to Keeping Children Safe in Education.
+This guidance became statutory on 1 September 2024 and all schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

-In accordance with the guidance, governing bodies and proprietors of independent schools and colleges should ensure that all staff and volunteers are aware of the new policy and are kept up to date as it is revised.
-The revised policy should continue to be made available publicly.
+In accordance with the guidance, governing boards and proprietors of independent schools and colleges should ensure that all staff and volunteers are aware of this policy and are kept up to date as it is revised.
+The policy is available on our school website and is available on request from the school office.